JamieCurnow/h3-worker/README.md

 # h3-worker (WIP - not fit for production)
 Use [h3](https://github.com/unjs/h3) in a ([Cloudflare](https://developers.cloudflare.com/workers/)) worker!

-This little package uses some helpers from [h3](https://github.com/unjs/h3) and [unenv](https://github.com/unjs/unenv) to make h3 apps work in a Cloudflare (or maybe any) worker environment.
+This little package uses some helpers from [h3](https://github.com/unjs/h3) and [unenv](https://github.com/unjs/unenv) to make h3 apps work in a Cloudflare worker environment.

 ## Install